stephanpieterse/pyblend-animidi/readme.md

 - Edit the config file to match the settings of your blender project.
 It can be a bit labour intensive, be sure to stay focused.
 Things are case sensitive.
 - Run the script in python (via command line or whatever preference)
 <pre>
-pyblend-animidi -c yourconfigfile.yml
+python pyblend-animidi -c yourconfigfile.yml
 </pre>

 - In blender, open the script in the text editor.
-Alt + P to run it.
+Alt + P to run it, or press "Run Script"

-- Be awesome
+## Rendering
+This was tested using Blender Internal as well as Cycles.
+I'm not sure how external renderers will react.
+If tested, please let me know!

 ## Terminology
 In the code, the object that is being animated is called a / the "guy".
 Guys don't have to exist in Blender but their settings do.

 ## Config File
-config file is a yaml file, it should be fairly self explanatory and commented in the default config too. please make sure of your indentation by checking the default config as well
+Config file is a yaml file, it should be fairly self explanatory and commented in the default config too. (config.example.yaml)
+Please make sure of your indentation by checking the default config as well

 <pre>
 # use absolute paths ... it just works better